Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *"Adversity can foster hope, and resillience"*

-- You immediately restore hit points equal to 1d10 + your Character level.
+- You immediately restore Hit Points equal to 1d10 + your Character level.
 - Your gain +1 bonus to your AC and +2 to any Saving Throw you make.
 - You gain bonus of 10 ft. movement speed.